openmhealth/shimmer/README.md

 The URL can be broken down as follows
 * The `shim` and `username` path variables are the same as [above](#authorizing-access-to-a-third-party-user-account).
-* The `endPoint` path variable roughly corresponds to the type of data to retrieve.
+* The `endPoint` path variable corresponds to the type of data to retrieve.
 There's a table of these [below](#supported-apis-and-endpoints).
 * The `normalize` parameter controls whether the shim returns data in a raw third-party API format (`false`) or in an Open mHealth compliant format (`true`).

-*Note: This API will be changing significantly in the near future to provide greater consistency across APIs and ease of use.*
+> N.B.
+This API will be changing significantly in the near future to provide greater consistency across Open mHealth applications and to improve expressivity and ease of use.
+The data points it returns will not be affected, only the URLs used to request data and perhaps some book-keeping information at the top level of the response.

 ## Supported APIs and endpoints

 The following is a table of the currently supported shims, their endpoints, and the Open mHealth compliant data that each endpoint can produce.
-The values in the `shim` and `endPoint` columns are the values for the parameters of the same names used in [programmatic access](#reading-data-programmatically) of the shimmer API.
+The values in the `shim` and `endPoint` columns are the values for the parameters of the same names used in [programmatic access](#reading-data-programmatically) of the API.

 The currently supported shims are: